Esri/distance-direction-addin-dotnet/README.md

 # Distance and Direction
+___Beginning at ArcGIS Pro 2.6 this functionality is installed with ArcGIS Pro.
+This repository will only be updated with critical fixes to ArcGIS Desktop.___

 The Distance and Direction component provides the ability to create geodesic features such as lines, circles, ellipses and range rings.